Verzuz: Verzuz 3.0 season 3

-In early November 2022, Swizz Beatz and Timbaland announced via instagram that a new season would be coming soon.
+In early November 2022, Swizz Beatz and Timbaland announced via Instagram that a new season would be coming soon.
 This announcement comes after the success of the lawsuit settlement with Triller.

+In autumn 2025, after a 3-year hiatus, Timbaland and Swizz partnered with Complex Con and announced the return of Verzuz live in Las Vegas, with the battle of Cash Money Records VS No Limit Records.
+The event will be streamed on Apple Music, Apple TV and on Instagram live feed channels via @applemusic, @complex and @verzuztv on October 25, 2025.